 - PSYC 642 "Behavioral Neuroscience"

-Two common themes of my research have been: 1) basic brain mechanisms of vision, and 2) the influence of the post-natal environment on the development and plasticity of these mechanisms.
+I am retired as of December 31st, 2018.
+During my career, two common themes of my research were: 1) basic brain mechanisms of vision, and 2) the influence of the post-natal environment on the development and plasticity of these mechanisms.
 My approach has been to use a wide variety of complementary research methodologies to address specific research questions at neural levels ranging from molecular and cellular to neural systems and behavior.
-Over recent years we have employed immunocytochemistry, single-cell electrophysiology, evoked potentials (ERG, VEP), neuroanatomical tract-tracing, molecular biology and visual psychophysics techniques.
-We will soon add optogenetic techniques.
-The variety of research methods in my lab allows undergraduates and graduate students to acquire first-hand exposure and technical skills in several areas of basic neuroscience and bio-medical research.
+Over recent years my collaborators and have employed optogenetics, in-vivo optical imaging, immunocytochemistry, single-cell electrophysiology, evoked potentials (ERG, VEP), neuroanatomical tract-tracing, molecular biology, microspectrophotometry and visual psychophysics techniques.
+The variety of research methods in my lab allowed undergraduates, graduate students and post-doctoral fellows to acquire first-hand exposure and technical skills in several areas of basic neuroscience and bio-medical research.

-Current research pertains to the role of the pulvinar nucleus (the largest subdivision of the thalamus) in neural coding of visual movement and attention, and the impact of a restricted spectral environment during early development on the visual system and adult visual function.
+My recent research before retirement examined 1) the role of the pulvinar nucleus (the largest subdivision of the thalamus) in neural coding of visual movement and attention, and 2) the impact of a restricted spectral environment during early development on the visual system and adult visual function.
+Collaborations have extended to the neural mechanisms of taste in the tree shrew.
 More information is available on my laboratory website.
 The selected publications listed below were chosen to highlight recent projects, as well as to provide a sampling of the breadth of research problems addressed and methodologies used throughout my career to date.

 Dittmer AE, Garrett SR, Payne RA, Satterwhite M, Petry HM.
 (Eds.)
 (2008) The Power of Ideas: Volume II.
 Louisville, KY: Butler Books.